Demonstration Garden – 30 Year Anniversary

-In 2021, the Extension Master Gardener Stewards team received the Virginia Association of Counties (VaCo) Award for excellence and innovation in the Environmental Category.
+In 2021, the VCE Loudoun Master Gardener Stewards team received the Virginia Association of Counties (VaCo) Award for excellence and innovation in the Environmental Category.
 The Loudoun County program assists landowners with best management practices for natural resource conservation.

 Through the program, Master Gardener volunteers assess ponds, landscapes and land bordering streams that, through the years, have grown shady or stagnant and may threaten natural resource conservation during a weather event.
 The volunteers document the issues through photos and samples of pond weeds and water, and also survey the surrounding landscape.
 Property owners then receive a detailed report, including options that can help them better maintain their landscape, such as methods for erosion and sediment control.
 This contributes to the improved health of the Chesapeake Bay watershed as eroding land and stream banks are a major source of harmful excess sediment that flows to the Chesapeake Bay.